Naxdy/niri/README.md

 `overlay` layer surfaces will draw "true" blur by default instead, which is rendered using all available screen contents.

-Note that true blur is rather expensive in terms of GPU load however, so an option exists to also have these surfaces draw `x-ray` blur instead.
+Note that true blur is rather expensive in terms of GPU load however (even though its frame rate is limited as long as the window isn't being resized / the layer surface doesn't update), so an option exists to also have these surfaces draw `x-ray` blur instead.

 To set global defaults for blur: